-In order to qualify for a place on the grounds of a sibling attending the school, the sibling must already be attending the school atthe time of application and still be attending at the time of admission.
+In order to qualify for a place on the grounds of a sibling attending the school, the sibling must already be attending the school at the time of application and still be attending at the time of admission.
+Copies of catchment area maps, if required are available from the LA, or can be viewed in schools.